On Macedonian Matters: Content

-Printing history
+Aftermath and legacy

-In November 1903 Misirkov arrived from Russia in Sofia for the purpose of printing his book, which was published at the end of the year.
-Most copies were confiscated or destroyed by the Bulgarian police and Internal Macedonian-Adrianople Revolutionary Organization (IMARO) activists, shortly after the book was published.
+The pamphlet was published at the end of 1903 in Sofia.
+The book argued for a distinct Macedonian identity and language.
+Because of its content, the Bulgarian police confiscated the book, destroyed most of the copies, and expelled Misirkov, as the authorities tried to prevent its popularization.
+IMRO activists destroyed a number of copies too.
 Because of this at his own time, the book had little or no impact and did not become popular until the middle of the 1940s.
 Misirkov arrived in Belgrade in December, where he met with Stojan Novaković, at that time a Serbian foreign minister.
-From his book, Novaković ordered the purchase of 50 pieces by the Serbian Diplomatic Agency in Sofia.
+Novaković was the first politician to decide to use Macedonian nationalism as an ideology, in order to oppose the Bulgarian positions in Macedonia and as a transitional stage towards the complete Serbization of the Macedonian Slavs.
+From this book, Novaković ordered the purchase of 50 pieces by the Serbian Diplomatic Agency in Sofia.
 The purchased exemplars were shipped through Serbian diplomatic channels to Ottoman Macedonia.